-The prognosis for ovarian cysts in premenopausal women is good and most cysts disappear within a few months.
+The outlook for premenopausal women with ovarian cysts is good.
+Most cysts disappear within a few months.
 However, recurrent ovarian cysts can occur in premenopausal women and women with hormone imbalances such as PCOS can also experience recurring ovarian cysts.

 Although some doctors take a “wait and see” approach with ovarian cysts, your doctor may recommend surgery to remove and examine any cyst or growth that develops on the ovaries after menopause.
 This is because the risk of developing a cancerous cyst or ovarian cancer increases after menopause.
 However, ovarian cysts don’t increase the risk of ovarian cancer.
 Some doctors will remove a cyst if it’s larger than 5 centimeters in diameter.